3 Most Important Theories to Explain How the Solar System Formed?

 Scientists now estimate that the Solar System is 4.6 billion years old, give or take a few million years.

-The Earth and Moon are probably 60 million years younger, having reached their final form later.
-Furthermore, we cannot learn this by looking at the Earth itself; the rocks that have been left over here are all much older.
+The Earth and Moon are probably 60 million years younger, reaching their final form later.
+Furthermore, we cannot learn this by looking at the Earth itself; the rocks left over here are much older.

 However, the Sun, perhaps surprisingly, may be a little older, as its formation should predate the solid objects that comprise the rest of the Solar System.